 According to a recent (July 2016) study by the Confederation of British Industry (CBI) quarterly Business Optimism Balance has tumbled from a somewhat optimistic score of -5 to an alarming -47, which is lowest since the 2008 recession.
 We have identified a need for specialised industrial marketing services geared towards a better understanding of B2B marketing strategies.
 Read more about how to approach your manufacturing marketing strategy.

 While it may look like bad news all around, there are manufacturing businesses that see these challenging times as a great opportunity to expand their scope to a global scale, up their production volume and launch the so-called Industrial Revolution 2.0.

 Another challenge for the UK’s manufacturing industry is the strength of established manufacturing infrastructure in China and emerging manufacturing hubs like South America.
-Nevertheless, UK might have a competitive edge over the established players in terms of its intellectual capital and R&D potential.
+Nevertheless, the UK has strength and a potential competitive edge over the established players in terms of its intellectual capital and R&D potential.

-While some market analysts tend to hold a negative view on Britain’s potential as a global manufacturing powerhouse, there are plenty of sources that take a more optimistic stance.
+While some market analysts hold a negative view on Britain’s potential as a global manufacturing powerhouse, there are plenty of sources that take a more optimistic stance.

 NSAFD have pointed out that Brexit provides an exciting opportunity for a range of UK businesses by freeing them of EU red tape and allowing them to improve efficiency and competitiveness on the global manufacturing stage.

 The next few years are likely to transform the industry, and companies need to develop an industrial marketing strategy to match the new outlook.
 With new methods of prototyping, increasing pervasiveness of big data and a tendency towards “servitisation”, the key industry players will look to shift from marketing products to marketing solutions or integrated product-service systems.